 But I Need Help!
 I Won!

 One of the biggest lottery scams being run in the US is people that approach in parking lots and other commercial areas saying that they’ve won but they are not a US citizen (either Mexican or from the islands in the Caribbean) and they need help.
-They are either offering their ticket for a sum or offering a percentage with some cash money up front.
+They are either offering their ticket for a sum or offering a percentage with some cash up front.
 Don’t go there.
 Anyone can collect on a US lottery.
-They have to pay a larger federal tax but that’s the way the game is played.
+They have to pay a larger federal tax, but that’s the way the game is played.
 This has probably been one of the most popular scams the last while.
-It plays on a combination of our own natural greed – I mean we all want to win – plus trying to be a good Samaritan and help the person out.
+It plays on a combination of our natural greed – I mean we all want to win – plus trying to be a good Samaritan and help the person out.

 Our System Works

-It Looks To Good Not to Play
+It Looks Too Good Not to Play

-Some of the sites used to scam lottery players simply offer so much that people don’t bother reading the small print.
+Some of the sites used to scam lottery players offer so much that people don’t bother reading the small print.
 How does it work?
 They offer free giveaways, prizes and free lottery tickets to get your details and/or credit card number.
 Somewhere in the small print is the fact that you have signed up to an ongoing subscription and suddenly your credit card is being charged copious amounts of money.
-Some of these scams include on-selling your details and suddenly your email address is full of spam.
-If it looks too good to not to play, make sure you look at the small print and see what you’re agreeing to.
-Any lottery offered online that is free definitely has to be making its money somehow.
+Some of these scams include on-selling your details, and suddenly your email address is full of spam.
+If it looks too good to not to play, make sure you look at the small print and see what you agree to.
+Any lottery offered online that is free has to be making its money somehow.
 Just make sure that you’re not the one that is paying the price!

 The Bottom Line